 Press the flashing C symbol on your machine to start the making.
 Watch as your Cricut machine gets to work!

-So many accessories, so little time!
 Our very favourite accessories are rolls of Smart Materials.
 These come backed in a way that the machine recognises so you can cut directly from the roll without ever having to load or prepare a mat.
+Don’t worry, you can still put your scraps on a mat and cut them.

 We love this as the mats can lose their sticky over time.
-So using Smart Materials for your everyday makes really saves wear and tear and your mats.
+So using Smart Materials for your everyday makes saves wear and tear and your mats.

-The Insert Card Mat for the Joy is a clever little accessory for this machine, too.
+The Insert Card Mat for the Cricut Joy™ is a clever little accessory for this machine, too.
 The mat has a slot to tuck the card back inside and keep it away from the cutting area on the front.
 It means you can cut a design into the front of the card while the back stays safely tucked away inside the mat.

-Infusible Ink is a cool Cricut development, too.
-Traditional iron-ons have a tendency to crack over time – although Cricut do have a range of Iron-on for sportswear that has a bit more stretch in it.
+Infusible Ink™ is a cool Cricut development, too.
+Traditional Iron-On tends to crack over time – although Cricut does have a range of Iron-Ons for sportswear that has a bit more stretch in it.

 Cricut Transfer Tape is an accessory that many owners don't always know about.
-But this can make a massive difference if you are working with vinyls or decals that are cut in different sections – like individual letters of a name, for example.
+But this can make a massive difference if you are working with vinyl or decals that are cut in different sections – like individual letters of a name, for example.

 They may be equally spaced on your cut, but applying them individually could make the spacing go a bit wonky.
 Adding them to Transfer tape first lets you keep the positioning just as they were in the cut.
 So there are no frustrating wonky letters to contend with.

-Where to buy vinyl for a Cricut machine
+Where to buy vinyl for a Cricut machine?

-You can purchase vinyl and other essential materials for all your Cricut machines at good craft stores, or online.
+You can purchase vinyl and other essential materials for all your Cricut machines at Cricut.com, good craft stores, or online.
 Hobbycraft and John Lewis work closely with Cricut, so these stores and websites are great choices for all the latest colours and finishes, as well as your staple buys.

-Where to buy Cricut Machines
+Where to buy Cricut Machines?

 Find the best Cricut machine for you and open up a world of possibilities